Born a short walk away from Goodison Park, Jonjoe Kenny joined Everton’s Academy at the age of nine.

-He spent the first three months of the 2015/16 campaign on loan at Wigan Athletic, before joining League Two outfit Oxford United in January for the remainder of the season.
+Kenny spent the first three months of 2015/16 on loan at Wigan Athletic, before joining League Two outfit Oxford United in January for the remainder of the season.

-He played 20 games for the Yellows, helping Michael Appleton's side gain promotion to the third tier as runners-up.
+He played 20 games for the club, helping Michael Appleton's side gain promotion to the third tier as runners-up.

-Kenny then returned to Everton and was handed his senior debut off the bench when David Unsworth and Joe Royle took charge for the final game of the season, a 3-0 home victory over Norwich.
+Kenny returned to Everton and was handed his senior debut off the bench when David Unsworth and Joe Royle took charge for the final game of the 2015/16 season, a 3-0 home victory over Norwich City.

-The Kirkdale-born youngster spent the majority of the 2016/17 season with Unsworth, captaining the Under-23s all the way to the Premier League 2 title, while also making a solitary first-team appearance - away at Swansea City - towards the end of the term.
+The Kirkdale-born youngster spent the majority of the 2016/17 season with Unsworth, captaining the Under-23s to the Premier League 2 title, while making a solitary first-team appearance - away at Swansea City - towards the end of the term.

 Kenny went on to establish himself as an Everton First-Team player in 2017/18, making 25 senior appearances and deputising superbly for Seamus Coleman while the Republic of Ireland captain was sidelined with a broken leg.

 His performances were rewarded when he penned a new four-and-a-half-year deal with the Club in December 2017.

-Kenny was also recognised with the Supporters' Club Young Player of the Season award in May 2018.
+Kenny also gained recognition when awarded the Supporters' Club Young Player of the Season in May 2018.

-The defender made 12 first-team appearances in 2018/19 and was included in the England squad for the European Under-21 Championship in Italy and San Marino where he played twice.
+The defender made 12 senior appearances in 2018/19 and was included in the England squad for the European Under-21 Championship in Italy and San Marino, where he played twice.